-consistent with the assumption that MLD regime operates.
-Main observational parameters of the star and the planet as well as properties of our two numerical stellar models are shown below in tables 1 and 2.
-In order to obtain the upper limit for \dot{P}{orb} given in table 2, we use the estimate of Wilkins et. al. (2017) that the effective modified tidal quality factor, Q', should be larger than 10^6 together with the expression from for the rate of change of semi-major axis due to tides given by Birkby et. al. (2014).
-This gives $|\dot{P}{orb}| < 0.02s/yr$.
+Additionally, we consider the system WASP-18.
+For this system only an upper limit for orbital change is available, see Wilkins et al. (2017).
+We check whether or not this upper limit is consistent with the assumption that MLD regime operates.
+Main observational parameters of the star and the planet and properties of our two numerical stellar models are shown in Tables 1 and 2.
+In order to obtain the upper limit for P{orb} given in Table 2, we use the estimate of Wilkins et al. (2017) that the effective modified tidal quality factor, Q', should be larger than 106 together with the expression from for the rate of change of semimajor axis due to tides given by Birkby et al. (2014).
+This gives $|P{\text{orb}}| < 0.02 \text{ s yr}^{-1}$.

-We show the dependence of the density and Brunt - Väisälä frequency on radius for each of the stellar models in Figs. 1 and 2.
+We show the dependence of the density and Brunt-Väisälä frequency on radius for each of the stellar models in Figs 1 and 2.
 One can see that the models of WASP-12 and WASP-18 are more centrally condensed than those of the others.
-The difference between the models of WASP-12 and WASP-18 and those of WASP-43 and Ogle-tr-113b is even more prominent when the respective distributions of the Brunt - Väisälä frequency are compared.
-The Brunt - Väisälä frequency is expressed in units of the inverse of the characteristic stellar dynamical time scale
+The difference between the models of WASP-12 and WASP-18 and those of WASP-43 and OGLE-TR-113b is even more prominent when the respective distributions of the Brunt-Väisälä frequency are compared.
+The Brunt-Väisälä frequency is expressed in units of the inverse of the characteristic stellar dynamical time-scale $\Omega = \sqrt{GM/R^3}$.
+While the latter models have convective envelopes and radiative cores, and are in general similar to solar models, the former models have small convective cores and radiative envelopes.
+This distinction is a consequence of the difference in stellar masses and is expected for stars on the MS. The masses of WASP-43 and OGLE-TR-113b are approximately equal to 0.7 M{\odot}, while WASP-18 and WASP-12 are significantly more massive, having masses $M \approx 1.2$ -1.3 M{\odot}.

 Figure 1.
 Distributions of the ratio of the density ρ to the mean density $\rho = 3M/(4\pi R^3)$ shown as functions of the dimensionless radius r/R .
-Solid, dashed, dotted, dot dashed, dot dot dashed and dot dashed lines correspond to WASP-43, Ogle-tr-113b, models A and B of WASP-12 and models A and B of WASP-18, respectively.
+Solid, dashed, dot-dashed, dot-dot-dashed and dot-dashed-dashed lines correspond to WASP-43, OGLE-TR-113b, models A and B of WASP-12 and models A and B of WASP-18, respectively.

 Figure 2.
-Same as for Fig. 1, but the distributions of the square of the Brunt - Väisälä frequency are shown.
+Same as for Fig. 1, but the distributions of the square of the Brunt-Väisälä frequency are shown.